 The Mexican Red Cross stops treating gunshot victims after getting caught in violent crossfire.

-An estimated 177 bodies are found across 40 mass graves in San Fernando, Tamaulipas.
+An estimated 193 bodies are found across 40 mass graves in San Fernando, Tamaulipas.
 Some media outlets speculate that the body count exceeds 500 but is being censored the local government.

-The Mexican government disarms all police forces in the state of Tamaulipas due to corruption allegations in 22 of the state’s 43 cities.
+The Secretariat of National Defense disarms all police forces in the state of Tamaulipas due to allegations of collusion with drug traffickers in 22 of the state’s 43 cities.

-249 bodies are found in mass graves in the state of Durango.
+249 bodies are found across multiple mass graves in the state of Durango.
 Some media outlets speculate that the body count exceeds 300 but is being censored by the local government.

 The US Government arrests 127 US Customs and Border Protection agents suspected of collaborating with Mexican drug cartels.

 José “El Chango” de Jesús Méndez Vargas, the leader of La Familia Michoacana immediately after Nazario Moreno’s alleged death, is arrested by federal police officers at a checkpoint in the state of Aguascalientes.

 The Mexican army discovers a 300-acre marijuana plantation in the state of Baja California, worth approximately $160 million.
 This is the largest marijuana plantation discovered so far in Mexican history.

 José Antonio Acosta Hernández, leader of the Juárez Cartel’s armed wing, is captured and arrested in Ciudad Juárez.
 He is responsible for over a thousand killings, including the car bombing from July of 2010.